MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

     >**Note**: If the users are already created then you can skip this task and continue further.

 ### Task 2: Create Entra ID groups with assigned and dynamic membership

 In this task, you will create Azure Active Directory groups with assigned and dynamic membership.
+Assigned groups require manually adding members, while dynamic groups automatically update memberships based on attributes like job titles or departments.
+This approach ensures efficient and automated group management.

 1. Back in the Azure portal where you are signed in with your **user account**, navigate back to the **Overview** blade of the Entra ID tenant and, in the **Manage** section, click **Licenses**.